carlghx/SingleStone/README.md

 Contents of this solution:

-AdventureWorksModel - this does not work and is only here for posterity.
+AdventureWorksModel - this is not used by anything and is only here for posterity.

 DataAccess - This contains 3 classes for retrieving data: AdventureWorksData.cs (doesn't work), MockData (hardcoded data), and LiteDbData (the solution I went with in the end).
 It also contains a test class, LiteDBTests.